bright/new-www/content/blog/why-emotions-are-crucial-in-feedback-processing.md

 ### 🤝 Engagement

 Emotionally charged feedback can engage individuals more effectively.
-It captures their attention and fosters a deeper understanding of the message, leading to better results.
+It captures their attention and fosters a deeper understanding of the message.

 ### 🏞 Perspective

 Emotions can help you see feedback in a broader context.
-Positive emotions can encourage you to recognize strengths, while negative emotions can prompt you to see areas that require improvement.
+Positive emotions can encourage you to recognise strengths, while negative emotions can prompt you to see areas that require improvement.

 ### 🗣Communication